EPITECH-ESPEEN/POC/FRPS/legacy/README.md

 - **Description:** A high-level, interpreted programming language known for its readability and simplicity.
 It supports various programming paradigms and has a rich ecosystem of libraries and frameworks.
 - **Purpose in Project:** Python is used for server-side scripting and integrating with Flask to handle backend logic, data processing, and API management.

-### SQL Database
+### MySQL

 - **Description:** A relational database management system that uses Structured Query Language (SQL) for managing and querying data.
-Examples include PostgreSQL, MySQL, and SQLite.
-- **Purpose in Project:** The SQL database is used to store and manage structured data with support for complex queries, relationships, and transactions.
+- **Purpose in Project:** MySQL is used to store and manage structured data with support for complex queries, relationships, and transactions.

 ## Advantages